Meet the Exec Board: Maria Bobbitt-Chertock (’20)

 Vagabon writes bluntly about space and architecture, what constitutes a “home” and what does not.
 And as a U.S. immigrant from Cameroon, she navigates these spaces in a fascinating way: they all seem liminal to her, come and gone in the turn of a phrase.
 This perspective/voice is essential to art given our current political climate.

-SZA’s voice has the expressive allure of a female Frank Ocean.
-If that doesn’t win you over immediately, then just wait for that lyric: “You could never trivialize pussy.”
+SZA’s voice is as sensuous as the ocean itself.
+If that doesn’t pull you under immediately, then just wait for that lyric: “You could never trivialize pussy.”
 (There’s a lot to unpack there—the influence women have over men despite male bravado! the equal importance of sexual partners in a society that treats the penetrated partner(s) with indifference!)
 Or just steep in those smooth R&B hooks.

 Guppy, Charly Bliss

 What I appreciate most about this album is lead singer Eva Hendricks’ voice.
 It’s nasal.
 It’s babyish.
 It’s distinctly female.
 It’s precisely what annoys most people about Charly Bliss.
 But those qualities make her performance great.
 We’re too quick to dismiss “girly”-sounding voices as naive and top-40, which is exactly why indie rock needs more of them.

 It’s clear, too, that her style of singing benefits her material.
 How else could she pull off refrains like, “I’m too sad to be mean, / I’m gonna end up working at Dairy Queen”?
 How else could she get me to fucking fall in love with that line?
 Her untempered voice matches her untempered lyrics.
 She’s unfalteringly sincere.